How to Play Texas Holdem Against Weak Opponents

 Here's an example:

-The other day at UB.com I was playing some 50¢/$1 No Limit Hold em.
-The table was very tight and passive and most of the times I raised it up I won the pots uncontested.
+The other day I was playing some 50¢/$1 No Limit Hold em.
+The table was very tight and passive and most of the time I raised it up I won the pots uncontested.

 Think about the math here.
 If I raise to $3 each time and win two hands uncontested, I can play the third hand for free.
 Even if I'm re-raised and forced to fold every third hand, I still break even.